ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: System Evaluation

-\subsubsection{Query latency}
+In this section, we evaluate the performance of our \system proof of concept, focusing on the latency of its various operations.
+Our system only makes a small number of network requests with minimal payloads, so we do not report this information.
+The only source of significant network overhead is when a proxy performs the TLSNotary protocol with the notary~\cite{tlsnotary, kalka2024tlsnotary}. \system also only uses a sizable amount of storage and memory when the optional PII detection or prompt safety feature is enabled.

-We send 30 different queries via our \system website to a single ChatGPT proxy running ChatGPT 3.5 in the Google Chrome browser on an Intel-based Ubuntu 20.04 machine with 16GB of memory.
-We measure the time taken for the following activities: \begin{itemize} \item User delivering query to proxy: Involves the user submitting a request to the coordinator, the coordinator storing the query, verifying the relevant proxy's authentication token, and handing it off to the proxy. \item Proxy interacting with ChatGPT: Involves the proxy interacting with ChatGPT's website and notifying the extension's backend of the query results. \item Proxy delivering response to user: Involves the proxy sending the result to the coordinator, the coordinator verifying the proxy's authentication token and sending the response to the user. \end{itemize}
+\subsection{Query latency}

-Each query is a single sentence with the format ``Tell me about $<$subject$>$ in (one$\mid$two$\mid$three) paragraph(s)'', where the subjects are chosen from a list of countries in the world, and the number of paragraphs is to induce responses of varying lengths (roughly between ASCII 800-1600 characters).
-Table \ref{tab:perf_time} shows a detailed breakdown of the average time taken for each of the activities mentioned above.
+We simulate a chat session by sending 30 different normal chat queries\footnote{This number is sufficient given our small margins of error calculated with a 95\% t-distribution confidence interval (Tables \ref{tab:perf_time} and \ref{tab:audit_time})} via our \system website to a ChatGPT proxy in the Google Chrome browser on an Ubuntu 20.04 machine with an Intel Xeon W-2225 CPU and 16GB of memory.
+Each query has the format ``Tell me about $<$subject$>$ in (one $\mid$ two $\mid$ three) paragraph(s)'', where the subjects are chosen from a list of countries in the world, and the number of paragraphs is to induce responses of varying lengths (roughly between ASCII 800-1600 characters).
+We measure the time taken for the following: \begin{itemize} \item User delivering query to proxy: Involves the user submitting a request to the broker, who verifies the chosen proxy's identity and sends the query to the proxy. \item Proxy interacting with ChatGPT: Involves the proxy interacting with ChatGPT's website and notifying the extension's backend of the query results. \item Proxy delivering response to user: Involves the proxy sending the result to the broker, who verifies the proxy's identity and sends the response to the user. \end{itemize}